If the other parent lives abroad

 Tell the MEBC if you do not want the other parent to see certain information about you, such as your address.

-Complete the form and send it back to your MEBC with any supporting documents.
+Complete the form and send it back to the MEBC with any supporting documents.

 The process is different if you want to enforce a child maintenance decision that was originally made in Scotland or Northern Ireland.

-Contact the MEBC for your area if you have any questions.
+Contact the MEBC if you have any questions.

 After you apply